snkzt/shortcut-peeper/README.md

     ```
     // To retrieve all the shortcuts registered
     speep get -all

+    // To add a new shortcut (both name and shortcut in string)
+    speep add -name Copy -shortcut Ctrl+C

     // To know what flags are available for the command
     speep get
     // Result